golanlevin/60-212/2026/assignments/assignment_5_ai.md

   * **Draw** on the canvas with the cursor to provide input to the AI.
 * *Now*: **modify** the code of this sketch, creating your own generative image for guiding the AI.
 You are expected to do this by specifically modifying the  `generateInputImage()` function.
 (There are no other parts of the code that should be modified.)
 Keep in mind that your graphics must be rendered into the `inputGraphics` buffer, an offscreen image whose dimensions are 64×64 pixels.
 Your program should generate a novel input image every time the user presses a key.
 * **Upload** your sketch to the [corresponding slot](https://openprocessing.org/class/107236/#/c/107705) in our OpenProcessing classroom.
+* **Create** a post in the Discord channel `#51-dino-diffusion`, and **write** a sentence sharing something you learned from [Ollin's article](https://madebyoll.in/posts/dino_diffusion/).
-* **Add** an appealing screenshot of your OpenProcessing sketch to your Discord post in `51-dino-diffusion` (you can press the Down arrow to generate a screenshot image from the forked sketch).
-Be sure that it shows both your generated graphic and the AI result generated from it.
+* **Add** an appealing screenshot of your OpenProcessing sketch to your Discord post.
+(You can press the *Down* arrow to generate a screenshot image from the forked sketch); be sure that it shows both your generated input and the AI result generated from it.
 In your post, **write** a sentence describing what you generated, and what guided your experiments.

 ---